JasminWind/StudentEnrollmentSystem/README.md

 # StudentEnrollmentSystem
 This is a student enrollment system for my capstone class at University of Arizona Global Campus.
-I
+It is a system in php and mysql.
+The program has has student enrollment or admin dashboard to add students as well as a courses.
+The students can enroll in the courses.